How to Read and Write JSON with NodeJS

 Ok, let's run through what is happening in the above code snippet:

-object.
-For the sake of this tutorial, this makes it easier to see the keys
+keysof thejsonDataobject.
+For the sake of this tutorial, this makes it easier to see thekeysthat the test data has. - Lastly, we loop through the

 Once again, let's start with the code: